Braves send 2018 All-Star RHP Foltynewicz to minors

 Atlanta pitching coach Rick Kranitz said of the right-hander: “He’s an All-Star, and he has great stuff.
 He just needs to go down, clear his head and relax and start making pitches.”

-The Braves filled the roster spot by recalling right-hander Chad Sobotka from Gwinnet.
+The Braves filled the roster spot by recalling right-hander Chad Sobotka from Gwinnett.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports